arice1c/harness/README.md

 ## Recommended Targets

-While each repo may have its own specific targets, there are a few common targets that are recommended for all repos:
+While each repo may have its own specific targets, there are a few common targets that are recommended for all repos.
+Note that these targets are specifically NOT included in the harness, as they are intended to be customized for each repo.

 - All: build and deploy the entire program from scratch
 - Install: install any needed tools/packages for working in the repo